jacksonianrtaylor/movie_rec_proj/README.md

 The data used is based off random users and the movie rating predictions are for random users (not necessarily critics)

 Additionally, The process should not be confused with simply picking movies that are good fit compared to the users movie preference.
 Instead it seeks to produce useful rating predictions for every user-movie combination even movies that the user would hate.

+functionality notes:
+- this program has the ability to choose users with a specific number of ratings for test and train users
+- the default program focuses on test users with 5-10 ratings and train users with 30-50 ratings
+- the point with keeping the number of test users low is to test how accurate predictions can be made...
+- for a potential app that could use this model to guess users ratings to movies
+- in this case, the user would be more content to enter a small number of their own ratings than a large number of their own ratings
+- but ease of use comes at a high cost to model performance

+- For the case of the number of train users, many tests of the notebook have shown that there is some happy medium for the number of train users... when the number of test users stays constant at 5-10 users
+- the best perfoming number of train user that was chosen tobe tested was the current value in the program (30-50)
+- this performed better than 11-31 and 50-70 users
+- It is likley that this means that the accuracy scores of the current configuration are not the highest that this system can perform